 Tutoring for students taking foreign language courses is available through the CTLR.
 Professor approved and trained tutors assist students in grammar, sentence structure and pronunciation.
 For more information visit the Foreign Language Tutors Web site.

 The ability to write clearly and effectively is central to a liberal arts education.
 As part of a program to encourage students' growth as writers during their four years at Middlebury, the Middlebury College Writing Center offers free professional and peer tutoring to student writers, including those for whom English is a second language, at any stage of any writing project, from organizing the work schedule, to brainstorming ideas, to talking through a draft, to revising and polishing rough drafts.
 Peer writing tutors are also trained to give tips and practical suggestions to assist students with oral presentations.
 This tutoring is available at the Center for Teaching, Learning, and Research on the main floor of the Davis Family Library, Suite 225.
-Peer writing tutors are available Sunday through Thursday evenings in CTLR and some evenings in the Commons.
+Peer writing tutors are available Sunday through Thursday evenings in CTLR and some evenings in the Commons and in the Anderson Freeman Center.
 For more information visit the Multilingual/ESL Support and the Writing Center Web sites.

 Professional tutors in writing, quantitative skills, and learning skills are available by appointment during daytime hours, weekdays.
 Make an appointment with a CTLR professional on-line or by contacting the CTLR.